A Recipe For Arbitrary Text Style Transfer with Large Language Models: Results

 Figure \ref{human_eval_other_styles} shows these results.
 We found that the outputs of our method were rated almost as highly as the human-written ground truth for all three evaluations.
-The zero-shot baseline performed the worst in all categories: 25.4\% of the time, it did not return a valid response at all (see Appendix $\S$\ref{section:limitations}), compared with 0.6\% for augmented zero shot.
+The zero-shot baseline performed the worst in all categories: 25.4\% of the time, it did not return a valid response at all (see $\S$\ref{section:limitations}), compared with 0.6\% for augmented zero shot.
 The strong performance of the paraphrase baseline at fluency and semantic similarity shows that large LMs are capable of generating high quality text that remains true to the input sentence's meaning.
+Overall, the average length of the input sentences was 66 characters, whereas the average length of augmented zero-shot outputs was 107 characters.
+For context, human paraphrase outputs were 82 characters.

 For a subset of the tasks, some automatic evaluation was also possible.
 We found that the ``\textit{balloon}'' and ``\textit{park}'' transformations successfully inserted the target word 85\% of the time.
 For ``\textit{more descriptive}'' and ``\textit{include a metaphor}'' the transformed text was, as expected, longer than the original (by 252\% and 146\% respectively, compared with 165\% and 146\% for human baselines).